barneydellar/SpaceTypes/README.md

 ### Example Transform Manager

-Suppose we have two spaces defined, with units in *double*.
+Suppose you have two spaces defined, with units in *double*.
 Each has a static value identifying the type.

 ```cpp
 enum class SpaceIDs